Happy New Year – Reflecting on Travels for 2016

-As the year of 2016 is over I thought that this is the perfect opportunity to reflect on what I have been doing.
+As the year of 2016 is over, I thought that this is the perfect opportunity to reflect on my travels for 2016 and what I have been doing.
 This year has been a great year for me in terms of travel.
 Not only have I now visited my 62nd country, I also took the massive steps of quitting my job and leaving my home to take a life of a travelling nomad.

-So I thought I would write this post about where I have been this year with a few details and nice photos of each place.
+So I thought I would write this post about my travels for 2016, where I have been this year, and the photos I took from each place.
+Shall we get started?

 Here I hired a car making sure that I bought my hire car insurance from a third party for a year which works out cheaper than using the hire car company’s insurance for just one week.
 I then found a few nice places in different areas of the island through Airbnb to base myself.

 Each morning I used my time wisely to do university work and then in the afternoon and the evening I went hiking, to the beach or hanging out with the locals rather than tourist places.
 One of my favourite places to stay was an Airbnb on the cliff top near Puerto Rico a place favoured by retired people.
 I had a balcony where I sat out each morning and a cat which made itself at home during my stay.